ryness/stonks/README.md

 ```bash
 python gostonks.py AAPL
 ```

+You can drop optional provider keys into text files in the repo root (`apikey-openai.txt`, `apikey-massive.txt`, `apikey-gnews.txt`, `apikey-guardian.txt`) if you prefer not to export environment variables.
+The search pipeline will try Google first, then fall back to NewsAPI, GNews, and finally The Guardian whenever earlier providers rate-limit or return no matches.

 Generated markdown lands in `_reports/`.
 You can commit/push manually or let the workflow handle it.